Panagia tou Araka: Saint Simeon and Saint John the Baptist

 Across from the Virgin of Passion is the mural painting of Saint Simeon, holding the Christ child with Saint John the Baptist standing next to him.
 The placement of this painting represents the Presentation in the Temple scene in the New Testament.
-According to Luke 2.22-29, the elder Symeon rushed to see the Christ child as it was prophesied that he would not die until he saw the "Anointed of the Lord."
+According to Luke 2:22-29, the elder Symeon rushed to see the Christ child as it was prophesied that he would not die until he saw the "Anointed of the Lord."
 Additionally, the presence of St. John the Baptist carries significant meaning in suggesting the fate of Christ and his sacrifice.
 This foreshadowing of Christ's future is written in the scroll held by St. John the Baptist stating:"Behold the Lamb of God who takes away the sins of the world."
-Also, the positioning of this painting could refer to the purification rituals that were performed on the Virgin, as it was customary for mothers to be purified in a temple forty days after the birth of a first-born son.
+Also, the positioning of this painting could refer to the purification rituals that were performed on the Virgin as it was customary for mothers to be purified in a temple forty days after the birth of a firstborn son.

 Preservation and conservation

 The preservation of the mural paintings within this church was sponsored by Dumbarton Oaks Research Center and Collection.
 David Winfield oversaw the restoration and conservation project from 1968 until 1973 together with his wife, June, who analyzed the images and made drawings.
 Within those years, the Winfields wrote detailed reports of their process in restoring the mural paintings for Dumbarton Oaks.
-Within these reports, they describe such things as the differences in brushwork and usage of colors between Theodore Apsevdis and the deacon Leontios.
-They also made note of the materials used (ultramarine, vermilion, gold leaf and silver), these ingredients could be found locally in the valley.
+In these reports, they describe such things as the differences in brushwork and usage of colors between Theodore Apsevdis and the deacon Leontios.
+They also made note of the materials used (ultramarine, vermilion, gold leaf and silver) that could be found locally in the valley.
 The Winfields later published a significant book on their work, The Church of the Panaghia tou Arakos at Lagoudhera, Cyprus: The Paintings and Their Painterly Significance, in 2003.